 This gluten free vegan bread recipe is so simple to make.
 I use my bread maker to bake it and it takes just 5 minutes to prepare before the machine does the work.
-It is one of my most popular recipes.
+I provide an option for baking without a bread maker too.

 I get asked all the time for bread recipes that use a bread maker and as I will be launching a giveaway on 1st August for a Zero Gluten Baker I thought I would finally share a recipe.